 - Ping pong ball

-- Metal ball bearing similar in size to ping pong ball
+- Metal ball similar in size to ping pong ball

 - Fill the beaker with the plastic beads.

 - Bury the ping pong ball in the bottom of the beaker so that it’s not visible.